luckyborana/linux-training/readme.md

 # Redhat Linux Training

->In this the training is start fron the Day 1 Folder.
+>In this the training is start from the Day 1 Folder.

 ---